zainaftab2225/zainaftab2225.github.io/_computerscience/pygame-1.md

 ### Opening a window

-- Size is tupple here.
+- Size is tuple here.
 It is not changeable.
 If you want changeable values, use a list: **[800, 600]**
 - Set mode can do a lot e.g. run full screen, etc.
 - The code for opening a window is given below.